-5. Does empowerment and participation affect poverty?
-Econometric analysis
+5. Does democracy and cooperation affect poverty?

-It may be interesting to start by investigating the possible correlations between the social development indices and the levels of income for particular households in 1993 and 2000, before in the next section we turn to their income growth in this period.
+It may be interesting to start by investigating the possible correlations between the participation indices and the levels of income for particular households in 1993 and 2000, before in the next section we turn to their income growth in this period.

-5.1 Does empowerment and participation affect levels of income?
+5.1 Does participation affect levels of income?

-All the standard variables that are supposed to influence household per capita income are included in our specification, and we have tested a wide range of alternative variables.6 We control for household size,7 for whether the household is in a rural area, and for the gender, age and education of the household head.
+All the standard variables that are supposed to influence household per capita income are included in our specification, and we have tested a wide range of alternative variables.
+We control for household size, 10 for whether the household is in a rural area, and for the gender, age and education of the household head.
 The household composition is often found to be an important explanatory variable in income regressions, so we also include the number of children aged 0 to 5 years and 5 to 15 years, and the number of household members above the age of 60.
 Thus, the number of adults is omitted, and the coefficients of the proportional variables included are relative to the number of adults in the household.